leon934/tamuhack24/README.md

 AirControl was made to strive for safer, more efficient, and sustainable air travel for the airline.

 ## What it does.
 Our website assigns which runway the flights will land on.
-We have access to the American Airlines flight information and available time dataset of runways from Goerge Bush International Houston Airport.
+We have access to the American Airlines flight information and their destination times of when they'll arrive at the Dallas Fort Worth International Airport.
-Depending on the period of the flight arrival time and the availability of the runway, the website shows which runway the flight should use before they get directions from the control tower.
+Depending on the period of the flight arrival time and the availability of the runway, the website shows passengers which runway the pilot should use for more transparency before they get directions from the control tower.
 It gives them a chance to double-check the order and get ready in advance.
 Also, the website has a Power Virtual AI Agent to help the users with issues or questions and a survey tap to adopt user-friendly opinions.

 ## How we built it
-We used React for the frontend, node.js/Javascript/MongoDB for the backend, and BotPress for the AI chatbot.
+We used React for the frontend, node.js/Javascript/MongoDB/Express.api for the backend, and BotPress for the AI chatbot.

 ## Challenges we ran into
-We could not find the database for IAH runway information including their available time for each runway, schedule, and location.
-So, we needed to create a database of our own.
-Also, we were out of time to add weather forecasting features as a factor to decide the best runway to recommend.
-We needed to give up on that.
+We initially had trouble setting up the American Airlines API to link up to our database, as well as connecting the front end to the back end.
+Also due to a time constraint we were out of time to add weather forecasting features as a factor to decide the best runway to recommend, so we gave up on it.

 ## Accomplishments that we're proud of
-1) By creating an environment in which everyone could concentrate, everyone could concentrate on their roles.
+1) By creating an environment in which everyone could concentrate, everyone could focus on their roles.
 Everyone supported each other as we had decided on the same goal, to finish the project with our ideas.
 Sharing knowledge was the key point of our team's success.
 2) Microsoft's free trial for student accounts ended so we had to find a similar website to create a chatbot or code everything from the beginning.
 We found other good websites that are easy to use and learned how it actually write code for our order.

 ## What we learned
 We learned how to use MongoDB for our databases.
 While organizing and working on the frontend, we were able to have time to think from different perspectives in order to consider the user's experience.
 While we were sharing our thoughts, we gained the ability to accept and express opinions confidently for great communication.
 Lastly, we learned that, when a website stops working on Safari, don't waste your time.
 Just try again on Chrome and it will work for most of the time.

 ## What's next for AirControl
-Our goal is to provide the best runway in advance so pilots know where to go and there is no air traffic.
+Our goal is to provide the best runway in advance so pilots know where to go so that air traffic can be reduced.
 But, we can't forget about safety.
 We will try to add weather foresting data as one of the factors to decide which runway works the best for the pilots as unpredictable weather conditions is one of the aviation industry challenges.
-After that, we can develop our UI/UX better.
-Once we are settled, we will start collecting more data from different airports and airlines.
+After that, we can develop our UI/UX better, to make the user experience more friendly.
+Once we finish with the DFW airport, we will start collecting more data from different airports and airlines to upscale our program to help airports around the country.